42eleven/kubecamp.io/content/_index.md

 framed: true
 ---

-KubeCamp means Kubernetes Bootcamp!

-We believe in the business and personal-development value of a well-organized, instructor-led, hands-on bootcamp, especially with a complex system like Kubernetes.
-This is why we created KubeCamp, a 2-days, on-site workshop-like bootcamp.

-Ideal audience is power developers and administrators.
-The first day is oriented more towards beginners to Kubernetes in order to help you build a good foundation of understanding, and the second day covers more advanced topics mostly on administration.
+Welcome to KubeCamp.io – Where Kubernetes Mastery Begins!

+Ready to unlock the secrets of Kubernetes?
+We've crafted a high-intensity, 2-day bootcamp designed to accelerate your learning.
+KubeCamp.io combines hands-on, practical training with expert instruction to empower you with Kubernetes know-how.

+Our bootcamp is built for software developers and system administrators.
+The first day provides a solid introduction to Kubernetes, ideal for those starting out.
+On day two, we delve into advanced topics tailored to administrators.

+Whether you're a seasoned professional or a tech leader looking to advance your team's capabilities, KubeCamp.io is the perfect launchpad.
+Browse our upcoming events, and join us for a transformative experience at a KubeCamp near you.
+Your journey to Kubernetes expertise starts here!